Xonshiz/comic-dl/ReadMe.md

 **Windows users**, it's better to not place it places where it requires administrator privileges.
 Good example would be `C:\Windows`.
 This goes for both, the Python script and the windows binary file (.exe).

-**Linux/Debian** users make sure that this script is executable.just run this command, if you run into problem(s) :
+**Linux/Debian** users make sure that this script is executable.
+Just run this command, if you run into problem(s) :

 `chmod +x cli.py`